Saturday, December 29, 2018

 Jane Leavy has come up with a slightly unconventional look at the Babe in her book, "The Big Fella."
 It took more than a decade to write, and her attention to detail shows up on every page.

 Obviously, if you don't know at least the basics of the life of Babe Ruth, you probably have stumbled on this website by accident.
 He was the first and might be the biggest star ever created in baseball and maybe in all of sports - someone who could attract a crowd simply by walking down the street.
-America could not get enough of him - to be fair, the reserve was also true.
+America could not get enough of him - to be fair, the reverse was also true.

 Ruth was a man of large appetites, naturally.
 He ate big, lived big, partied big, spent big, swung big and hit big - daring to break conventional wisdom that said baseball should be played one base at a time.
 His 714 career home runs not only shattered every record in the category at the time, but represented a huge leap in imagination in what was possible on the baseball field.